bentoml/BentoML/examples/io-descriptors/README.md

   - "service.py"
 ```

-In the above configuration through `bentofile.yaml`, we're running the `AudioSpeedUp` service, which you can find on line 62 of `service.py`.
+In the above configuration through `bentofile.yaml`, we're running the `AudioSpeedUp` Service, which you can find on line 62 of `service.py`.
 When running a different
-service, simply replace `AudioSpeedUp` with the class name of the service.
+Service, simply replace `AudioSpeedUp` with the class name of the Service.

-For example, if you want to run the first service `ImageResize`, you can configure the `bentofile.yaml` as follows:
+For example, if you want to run the first Service `ImageResize`, you can configure the `bentofile.yaml` as follows:

 ```yaml
 service: "service.py:ImageResize"